The Naked Sun

 Historical Context & Writing Background

-Published in 1957, The Naked Sun explores ideas about surveillance, isolation, and telepresence that were decades ahead of their time.
-Solaria's 'viewing' technology — remote holographic communication instead of personal meeting — eerily predicts modern video calling culture.
+Published in 1957 by Doubleday), The Naked Sun explores ideas about surveillance, isolation, and telepresence that were decades ahead of their time.
+Solaria's 'viewing' technology — remote holographic communication instead of personal meeting — eerily predicts modern video calling culture and remote work trends.

 Critical Reception

 Regarded as one of the best Robot novels.
-Critics praise its tight mystery plot and prescient social commentary about technology-enabled isolation.
-The contrast between Earth's overcrowding and Solaria's emptiness provides rich thematic material.
+According to the Encyclopedia of Science Fiction, critics praise its tight mystery plot and prescient social commentary about technology-enabled isolation.
+The contrast between Earth's overcrowding and Solaria's emptiness provides rich thematic material that The Guardian has called 'remarkably prophetic.'

 Connection to Asimov's Universe